-In January 2022 we announced the deprioritization of AVR-RD-01, our investigational gene therapy program for Fabry disease.
+In January 2022, we announced the deprioritization of AVR-RD-01, our investigational gene therapy program for Fabry disease.
 This decision was made due to several factors, including new clinical data showing variable engraftment patterns from the five most recently dosed patients in the Company's Phase 2 clinical trial of AVR-RD-01 for the treatment of Fabry disease, which we refer to as the FAB-GT clinical trial.
 The emergence of such new data would have significantly extended the program's development timeline.
 That development, coupled with an increasingly challenging market and regulatory environment for Fabry disease, were among the primary factors leading to the Company's deprioritization of its Fabry program.
-As a result of the deprioritization, the Company has stopped enrollment of its Phase 2 FAB-GT clinical trial and will focus on its other pipeline programs.
+As a result of the deprioritization, the Company stopped enrollment of its Phase 2 FAB-GT clinical trial and since early 2022, we have been focusing on our other pipeline programs.

-Since its first clinical use in 2003, lentiviral-based gene therapy has been studied in several third parties' clinical trials for rare diseases such as transfusion-dependent beta thalassemia, cerebral adrenoleukodystrophy, or CALD, metachromatic leukodystrophy, or MLD, and adenosine deaminase severe combined immunodeficiency, or ADA-SCID.
-Initially, the use of ex vivo lentiviral-based gene therapies was restricted primarily to the most severe diseases where the risks of the typical requirement for ablating the patients' bone marrow had a clinically justifiable risk/benefit profile.
-To date, hundreds of patients have been treated with lentiviral-based gene therapies in third parties' and our rare disease clinical trials, and we believe the technology can be developed for other serious conditions based on a rigorous risk/benefit assessment.
-The ablation procedure, also known as the conditioning regimen, is typically an essential step in the ex vivo gene therapy treatment procedure and is administered prior to the gene therapy.
+Since its first clinical use in 2003, HSC gene therapy has been studied in several third parties' clinical trials for rare diseases such as transfusion-dependent beta thalassemia, cerebral adrenoleukodystrophy, metachromatic leukodystrophy, and adenosine deaminase severe combined immunodeficiency.
+Initially, the use of HSC gene therapies was restricted primarily to the most severe diseases where the risks of the typical requirement for ablating the patients' bone marrow had a clinically justifiable risk/benefit profile.
+To date, hundreds of patients have been treated with HSC gene therapies in third parties' and our rare disease clinical trials, and we believe the technology can be developed for other serious conditions based on a rigorous risk/benefit assessment.

+The myeloablation procedure, also known as the conditioning regimen, is typically an essential step in the ex vivo gene therapy treatment procedure and is administered prior to the gene therapy.
 We have worked to optimize the conditioning regimen through utilization of a precision busulfan dosing program, which we refer to as Target Concentration Intervention, or TCI.
 TCI is designed to enable careful titrating of exposure to the conditioning drug to a specific area under the curve, or AuC.
 The conditioning regimen utilized as part of our plato platform includes TCI to assess how rapidly the individual patient metabolizes the conditioning agent so physicians can adjust the dose as needed, with a goal of minimizing side effects from conditioning while maximizing the potential of durable engraftment.
 In addition, we are evaluating the potential future use of alternative conditioning agents in lieu of the current busulfan TCI conditioning regimen.
-For example, we have entered into collaboration agreements with Jasper Therapeutics, Inc. and Magenta Therapeutics, Inc. and are currently evaluating the potential use of their respective monoclonal antibody conditioning agents.
+For example, we have entered into a collaboration agreement with Jasper Therapeutics, Inc. and are currently evaluating the potential use of its monoclonal antibody conditioning agent.
 We are also evaluating the potential use of additional agents to tailor the conditioning regimen for certain disease indications.
-We believe our approach to conditioning has the potential to extend the reach of our gene therapies to a broad range of diseases as first-line therapies.